WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/index.md

 }
 ```

-Here’s an excerpt from the output the above code returns:
+Here's an excerpt from the output the above code returns:

 ```bash
 Found pin: A05